HarmonicLabs/catalyst-close-reports/1100157-plu-ts-maintainance/README.md

 focusing on the following KPIs:

 1. **Maintenance and stability of the library**
-   - Conducted rigorous testing and debugging to enhance reliability.
+   - Conducted testing and debugging to improve the tool's stability.
    - Improved error handling to minimize unexpected failures.
-   - Regularly updated documentation to reflect best practices.

 2. **Performance improvements of the generated contracts**
    - Optimized contract compilation to reduce execution time.